Career • UX Design • UI Design

 Many UX/UI designer newbies tend to use inappropriate methods and frameworks since they don’t consider if such methods and frameworks even make sense for the problems they encounter.
 Understanding the fundamental topics shared here will help you overcome this way-to-common obstacle.
 Besides understanding the fundamentals, don’t forget to master your tool of choice.
 Our favorite design tool is Figma, and it’s easy to learn how to use it.

 3. Learn from the Right Resources

-It’s not a secret that there are many design resources available ranging from free to over-priced, on all kinds of design topics.
+It’s not a secret that many design resources are available, ranging from free to over-priced, on all kinds of design topics.
 Unfortunately, many of them are crafted by people without experience in the design industry or teaching.
 Worst of all, most of them repeat the same basic points and tool tutorials.

 Social media profiles, even the ones with 50+ thousand followers, are often created by people with little or no real design experience.
 When you don’t have experience, it’s hard to decipher who has enough experience and who has only been in the industry for a couple of months or years.

 Don’t listen to false enablers.
 They teach others without fully understanding the UX/UI designer role and how complex this field is.
 It will put you on a path filled with unrealistic expectations.

 On the other hand, don’t give up either.
 Many senior designers are too stuck on the old ways of doing things and can easily discourage you.
 The UX/UI industry is evolving rapidly, and we need to grow as designers continuously.

 Here at Supercharge Design, our mission is to tell you everything we wish someone else had told us and taught us.
 Learn efficiently but thoroughly!
 Supercharge Design was founded by designers with a decade of relevant experience in design.